Leadership Opportunities

 Volunteering

 At KSA, supporting the local community is of great importance to us; our school strives to better the area we serve by engaging not only with our young people but also with families, friends and local businesses/organisations.
 As such, we believe it is important for all students to be proactive themselves in helping support their local community through weekly volunteering.
-All Year 12 and Year 13 pupils are assigned a volunteering placement from the beginning of the academic year.
-Many of these placements involve students working within the school in younger year groups through tutoring or Junior Teaching Assistant rolls.
+Many pupils support school wide-events, such as the annual International Day fair, or the annual Iftar during Ramdan, while others volunteer with younger year groups across the school.
 Other placements allow students to offer their time outside KSA with local organisations, businesses or charities in need.
 For example, the school has a working relationship with Penfold Hub where students have run social activities including tea mornings and a monthly gardening club.
 Many of our students in Sixth Form organise their own volunteering placements outside of school time and we encourage students to continue with these placements as regularly as possible.
-For example, Nadia Ezbakh, a Year 13 pupil who plans to study Medicine at university, has organised care volunteering placements to not only give back to the local community but also to learn by exposing herself to the daily workings of the NHS.

 Residential Trips

-As a whole school, KSA values the experience of going on school trips with your teachers and peers extremely highly; we believe learning outside the classroom is paramount and we are keen for pupils to form strong bonds with their year group whilst experiencing things that they do not necessarily get to experience day-to-day in the classroom.
-In Year 12, students are given the opportunity to go on two residential trips throughout the year: one optional foreign residential in February and the end-of-year compulsory residential to Shropshire in the North of England.
-Both trips give students the opportunity to learn new skills outside the school building in the real world, have fun and see places they may well have never visited before.
+As part of our outstanding offer at KSA, we believe learning outside the classroom is paramount and we are keen for pupils to form strong bonds with their year group whilst experiencing things that they do not necessarily get to experience day-to-day in the classroom.
+All our pupils are invited to join the annual residential to Bath University in year 12, to learn new skills outside the school building in the real world, have fun and see places they may well have never visited before.

 Duke of Edinburgh